01 of 10

 Watch an Outdoor Movie

 We all love sitting outside and watching movies.
-There's no reason you can't have the same experience at home.
 Use a projector or take a TV outside so you can have a family movie night that will make the neighbors envious.
-You only need blankets, pillows and the movie of your choice.
+You only need blankets, pillows, and the movie of your choice.
 Don't forget the popcorn!Continue to 5 of 10 below.

 05 of 10